PMunch/i3ColourChanger/README.md

 1. Easy colour selections for *all* colours in the i3 config, including i3bar
 2. Try out changes before saving your config
 3. Open other config files and try them out to see if you like them
-4. By creating an empty file and opening that you can create a colour profile snippet.
-It will by default contain all the default i3 colours and as you change them it will only contain colour data.
-This file can then be read by others using the program without having to change any of their other settings.
+4. Save colour configs to snippets which can be shared and applied by others without having to tamper with their other settings

+## Dependencies
+This program is written in Python 3 by using the wxPython Phoenix project for GUI.
+Other packages which must be installed includes:
+1. colour
+2. i3ipc
+3. math
+4. os